 Open a brokerage account

-Download an app, verify your identity (takes minutes), and you're ready to buy.
-I use Trading 212 and InvestEngine — see recommendations below.
+I downloaded an app, verified my identity (takes minutes), and was ready to invest.
+I use Trading 212 and InvestEngine — see what I use below.

 2